stanislavb/en.coven.nu/practical/index.md

 We the organizers promise you:

- - That the information on the website will be the valid information for the LARP and that we will inform you of any changes we make.
  - That there will be areas at the venue where you can go off-game, rest and feel safe.
  - A thrilling LARP with elements of horror and action.
  - Facebook groups for social interaction before the event takes place.